The Ultimate Guide to Earthquake Retrofitting in Eugene | Updated for 2026

 Assessment and Planning

-The process starts with a detailed inspection by a structural engineer or foundation specialist.
+The process starts with a detailed assessment by a structural engineer or foundation specialist.
 They’ll evaluate your home’s foundation, framing, and weak points, then create a retrofit plan tailored to your property’s needs.

 Foundation Bolting